Mother's boy

-Mother's boy, also commonly and informally mummy's boy or mama's boy, is a derogatory term for a man seen as having an unhealthy dependence on his mother at an age at which he is expected to be self-reliant (e.g. live on his own, be economically independent).
+Mother's boy is a derogatory term for a man seen as having an unhealthy dependence on his mother at an age at which he is expected to be self-reliant (e.g. live on his own, earn his own money, be married).
 Use of this phrase is first attested in 1901.
 The term mama's boy has a connotation of effeminacy and weakness.
-The counter term, for women, would be daddy's girl (see Electra complex) also possibly involving a father complex.
+The counter term, for women, would be a father complex.